corky666/droid.hover.ddns/README.md

+To have it working on android

-Dyn DNS for Hover on OpenWRT
+DynDynDyn DNS for Hover on OpenWRT
 ============================

 Extracted and slightly modified based on the